Sponsor

 What are Insulating Materials?

 Insulating Material is a Type of Material that offers a High Resistance value to the flow of Electrical Current.
 When any fault occurs in the Electrical cable or Motor The leading cause is Insulation Failing between them.
-The Temperature Directly Affect the Insulation of Any Machine and also reduce the Life of the insulating Medium.
-Different types of materials have other chemical and electrical properties which determine the span of usage.
+The Temperature Directly Affects the Insulation of Any Machine and reduces the Insulating Medium's Life.
+Different types of materials have chemical and electrical properties that determine the usage span.
 The Working Temperature for an insulating material is often less than that listed for its class because of the influence of vibrations, mechanical and electrical stress, the thickness of insulation, accessibility of insulated parts, methods of ventilation, and type of service.
 In this article, we discuss different Materials and also Discuss their Class of Insulation so let's get started.

 Classification of Insulating Material